versalitas/sprint1/sprint1NodeProject/README.md

 *Create the necessary tests for checking the execution of Promises and Callbacks level 2.3 Original code (getter Functions): app/getEmployee2.js Test functions: __tests__/getEmployee2.test.js*
+Test output: Checks if the sprintFinished function returns correct answer when invoked.
 ### 1.6.2
 ---
 *Create a mock que checks the calls to the Person class constructor and the method sayName of Classes and Arrow Functions level 2.2.*